cisco-ie/anx/README.md

-# Advanced Netconf Explorer
+# Advanced NETCONF Explorer
-Advanced Netconf explorer and Netconf client library for Java
+Advanced NETCONF explorer and NETCONF client library for Java

 This is a graphical explorer for YANG models supported by a NETCONF device or service orchestrator.
 Features include:
 * Retrieving all YANG models supported by a device or orchestrator using the NETCONF monitoring standard.